tiiuae/ghaf-infra/docs/adapting-to-new-environments.md

 ```

 When you save and exit the editor, sops will encrypt your secrets and saves them to the file you specified: `hosts/mytarget/secrets.yaml`.
-Notice: in the example sops configuration we defined in `.sops.yaml`; both `myadmin` and `mytarget` can decrypt all the secrets.
-For production setups, you would want to apply the principle of least privilege and only allow decryption for the servers or users who need access to the specific secret content.
+Notice: in the example sops configuration we defined in `.sops.yaml`, both `myadmin` and `mytarget` can decrypt all the secrets.
+For production setups you would want to apply the principle of least privilege, that is, only allow decryption for the servers or users who need access to the specific secret content.
 See, for instance, [nix-community/infra](https://github.com/nix-community/infra/blob/master/.sops.yaml) for a more complete example.

 Now, if you re-run the command `sops hosts/mytarget/secrets.yaml`, sops will again decrypt the file allowing you to modify or add new secrets in an editor.